1. Go Snowshoeing!

 The Mt.
 Tahoma Trails are used in a wide variety of ways.
 Recreation comes in all forms, from cross country skiing and snowshoeing to snowboarding and skate skiing, as well as an occasional sled dog team.
 This is a great alternative to the Paradise area, without worrying about winter road closures or timing of the gate opening at Longmire.

-5. Take a Scenic Train Ride
+5. Take an immersive holiday-themed Train Ride

 6. Take in the view while dining on fondue

-7. Watch elk herds & big horn sheep gather for winter feeding
+7. Watch elk herds & bighorn sheep gather for winter feeding

 On Mt.
 Rainier’s east side, watch herds of elk gather for daily winter feedings at the Oak Creek Wildlife Area off of Hwy.
 12 in Naches (18 miles NW of Yakima).
 Elk are fed daily at 1:30 pm and the bighorn sheep are fed mid-morning at the Cleman Mountain Feeding site.
 More information can be found here: Oak Creek Wildlife Area.

 8. Watch the winter weather from your lodging at Rainier

 Cozy in from a snowstorm or view a spectacularly starry night from your window at the historic National Park Inn at Longmire.
 The Inn in Mount Rainier National Park remains open year-round.
 For reservations, please access Guest Services or call 360.569.2275.

 Cross country ski on well-established trails through wooded areas and around a lake at the Nordic Center at White Pass.
 Visit Ski White Pass for details.
 Afterward, warm up with coffee or hot chocolate in a friendly yurt.
 Lessons and ski rentals are available.

 11. Take a tram ride through a wildlife park